-If you are a new postgraduate student with Home or EU fee status, you may be required to complete a document checking session before you can start your course.
+If you are a new postgraduate student with Home fee status, you may be required to complete a document checking session before you can start your course.

-If you have an overseas fee status or need immigration permission to study in the UK, you must complete a document checking session before starting your course.
+If you have overseas fee status or need immigration permission to study in the UK, you may need to attend a passport check session before starting your course.

 Learn more about daily life and culture in the UK, including holidays, religion, driving and healthcare.

 Before you start university, make sure you can get medical treatment while you are in the UK.

 How to open a bank account in the UK, including how to request proof of your student status.

 Different ways you can contact your friends and family in your home country while studying at Bath.